 Everyone knows that the run-up in cryptocurrencies during 2016 and 2017 made many investors very wealthy, but far fewer people realize that long-term holding was the path to success.
 Investing just 2,000 euros in Ethereum in August of 2015 would have been enough to make you a millionaire in 2018.
 Those opportunities have passed, but the lessons learned can still be applied to the cryptocurrency securities of today.

 How the Great Fortunes Were Made

 In many ways, the development of the cryptocurrency market mirrors the early development of stock markets around the world.
+If you view the latest bitcoin historical statistics you will see a developing pattern that almost closely mirrors the development of the stock market all those years ago.
 Before 1950, stocks had a very dubious reputation.
 The American Dow Jones stock index soared over 400% during the 1920s and then lost more than 80% of its value during the Great Depression.
 Most people assumed that trading in and out of the market was the only way to profit.
 A recent working paper on international asset returns entitled “The Rate of Return on Everything, 1870-2015 ” paints a different picture.
 Stocks in 16 developed countries averaged a real return of 6.89% per year while bonds only averaged 2.5% per year.
 The way to get those returns was long run holding.

 The New Opportunities